 Skillsets of personnel

-The RSOs are expected to collectively publish aggregated implementation diversity reports from time-to-time.
+The RSOs are expected to collectively publish aggregated implementation diversity reports and review yearly.
 These reports serve to assure the community that the RSOs take implementation diversity seriously and provide a collective view of implementation choices within the root server system, without associating particular choices to particular RSOs.

 3.7 Monitoring and Measurement